 For those who are over 75 years of age, the risk of a brain injury can be exceptionally high.
 In children 19 years of age and younger, it has been shown there is an increase in concussions and other brain injuries.
 This is primarily due to sporting or recreational activities.

 A traumatic brain injury is defined as a “blow or jolt to the head or a penetrating head injury that disrupts the function of the brain.”
 Not all damage to the head can cause a TBI.
 In mild cases, there could be a brief change in mental status or consciousness; yet, in more severe cases, there is an extended period of unconsciousness or amnesia after the injury.
 These injuries can be short-term or long-term in their impact on a person’s independence.

 Conditions like a stroke, brain infection, or a brain tumor are not included in the scope of a TBI.
 Other states like a mild concussion, temporary confusion, headaches, long-term coma, or even death could be considered a TBI.
-Medical professionals can determine and classify the levels of brain trauma, but this is usually only applied to the initial presentation of symptoms.
+Medical professionals can determine and classify the levels of head trauma, but this is usually only applied to the initial presentation of symptoms.
 Some TBI can cause lifelong complications, while others may fully recover from their severe TBI symptoms.

 Types of Brain Injuries

 Injury to the brain can result in mild or severe conditions.
 Some injuries can have such force as to cause a person to stay in a coma or permanent vegetative state.
 Other times, a person may not even know they have a brain injury as they are without any typical signs.
-The signs of a brain injury may be immediate or they may not appear until long after the injury occurred.
-The frontal lobe of the brain is responsible for the executive functions and regulates emotions.
+The signs of a brain injury may be immediate, or they may not appear until long after the injury occurred.
+The frontal lobe of the brain is responsible for executive functions and regulates emotions.
 This area of the brain is often found to be the most injured.

 Hematoma is when there is bleeding in or around the brain.
 There are several types of hematomas: